panweihit/BSID/VanillaID/README.md

 http://arxiv.org/abs/1408.3549

 It should be noted that this is a vanilla implementation for demo purposes.
-You have to download CVX toolbox from cvxr.com to ues this code.
+You have to download CVX toolbox from www.cvxr.com to use this code.

 Efficient implementation will come soon!